 Many older adults experience a fear of falling.
 People who develop this fear often limit their activities, which can result in physical weakness, making the risk of falling even greater.
 Falls can change a life in an instant.
 One moment you are walking along quite nicely and the next moment, you slip and fall and break a bone.
 You go from being independent to dependent in a flash.
 Taking a fresh look and approach will allow you to look at prevention measures and create a safer environment for persons who are at risk of falling.

-Each year, one in every three adults ages 65 or older falls, and 2 million are treated in emergency departments for fall-related injuries.
 The long-term consequences of fall injuries, such as hip fractures and traumatic brain injuries (TBI), can impact the health and independence of older adults.
 Rehab and nursing homes are full of people who have seriously injured themselves and will not be able to return home again.
 Many falls can be prevented by increasing awareness and creating "fall free" zones.
 Everyone can take actions to protect the older adults they care about.